kwabenamarmo/Kwabenamarmodev/README.md

 # Projects
 Here are some notable projects I have worked on:

-# Project X - A web application built with React, utilizing Tailwind CSS for styling.
+# Kwarleyz Group Website - A web application built with Vanilla Javascript, utilizing CSS for styling.
 This project involved implementing complex UI components and optimizing the application for performance.

-# Project Y - A mobile-responsive website developed using HTML, CSS, and JavaScript.
+# Wonda World Estates - A mobile-responsive website developed using HTML, CSS, and JavaScript.
 I designed the user interface and ensured a seamless user experience across different devices.

-# Project Z - A C-based application that incorporated HTML and JavaScript.
+# Restaurant Management App - A C-based application that incorporated HTML and JavaScript.
 This project involved integrating various APIs and creating dynamic features for enhanced user interactions.

 ## Work Experience
 I have worked as a frontend engineer at various companies, contributing my expertise in the following areas: